alextanhongpin/evolutionary-architecture/README.md

 - event page for tech events
 - designing a searchable knowledge base for engineers
 - look into websub and how to implement it
+- how to warm cache strategy
+- sharing data strategy
+- how to shard to scale
+- how to parallelise operations (map-reduce?)

 ## Others